SquadcastHub/squadcasthub.github.io/pages/mydoc/event_tagging.md

 - Rule 2 with Tag Mapping Environment:QA-INTER<br/>
 Say, if your "match" condition string is “healthcheckstatus-QA-INTER-TESTING“, tag "Environment:QA-INTER" is created.
 If you interchange the order of Rule 1 and Rule 2, tag "Environment:QA" is created instead.<br/><br/>
-Therefore, always ensure that you write your Tagging Rules in the correct order for desired behaviour or try and make your them as specific as possible.</p>
+Therefore, always ensure that you write your Tagging Rules in the correct order for desired behaviour or try and make them as specific as possible.</p>
 {{site.data.alerts.end}}

 ### Predefined commands that can be used to create Tagging Rules